alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis-final.md

 #### 2. _How did the offers affect or change customer behavior?_
 Here we go through all transactions to identify those within an offer and those outside.
 Then we statistically test if there is some significant differnece between the two.

-__Methodology:__ First of all, we will identify all customer transactions that are not within an offer period.
-From that we get transaction amounts.
-Then of those, we identify the consecutive transactions and calculate the time between transactions.

-The second part applies to BOGO and discount offers, we do the same but for transactions within an offer where we calculate transaction amounts and time between consecutive transactions.

-For informational offers, we calculate the time between the first transaction that the customer commits after viewing the offer and the previous transaction.
-The idea is to see whether the information offer urged the customer to perform a transaction.

-Finally, we use a statistical test, specifically z-test, to assess whether there is a statistical significance in the duration between transactions within and without offers on one hand, and the transaction amount on the other hand.

 __Metrics:__ Given that we are using z-test we will on two main values:
 * p-value: where if p-value < 0.05, then there is a statistically significant difference.
 Meaning that there is a significant impact by the offer on customer behavior
 * z-score: This is what gives us the magnitude of difference in terms of standard deviations difference, and whether it is positive or negative

 #### 3. _Can we predict if a customer will interact with an offer? and what are the determining factors?_
 In comparison to the previous one, this is straight forward.

-__Methodology:__ We will start by building a dataset that has customer information, some spending info and offer information.
-The target variable would be whether the offer was viewed and completed by the customer.
-This is what we want to train our model on.
-Then after preparing and processig the data, we spilt to train a random forest classifier to predict whether given information about a custmer and a potential offer what is the likelihood of the customer engagng with the offer.

 __Metrics:__ Since this is a classification problem we will be looking at the following metrics:
 * Accuracy: to get an overall sense of how the model has preformed.
 However, this is not a conclusive metric especially with imbalance